Sampo Marjomaa

 Sampo Marjomaa (born 1976) is a Finnish television personality and entertainer.
 He was born in Oulu, and was one of the first announcers on the television channel Nelonen.
+He studied film at the Turku University of Applied Sciences.

-Marjomaa is the host and writer of the show Hauskat kotivideot, which uses clips from America's Funniest Home Videos.
-He has also worked as a host on the Nelonen show Tosi-TV and can be seen in some movies by Findie film group Acid Cinema.
+Marjomaa was the host and writer of the show Hauskat kotivideot, which uses clips from America's Funniest Home Videos.
+His time presenting the programme was abruptly ended, and he has said he is unhappy with the way this was handled.
+He has spoken about the importance of the programme, and comedy in general, to people who are dealing with difficulties in their lives.

+Marjomaa has worked as a host on the Nelonen show Tosi-TV and can be seen in films by Findie film group Acid Cinema.
+He appeared in a music video for the band Radiopuhelimet.

+Marjomaa has spoken in favour of animal rights.
+He is an advocate for Finnish culture and has used the Kalevala in his work.

+He is in a band, Dark Country.
+He has also performed burlesque.